What follows is a short summary of the options open to you. Full information about Durham University’s study abroad schemes is given by Global Durham.

 Depending on where you go, you may develop foreign language skills that will be useful for your career or simply for pleasure.

 Through ERASMUS, we have partnerships with a range of European music departments.
 We have a certain number of places allocated to qualifying students from the Durham music department.
+The University is in the process of renegotiating agreements with our European partners in the light of Brexit arrangements.

 Durham University has links with universities teaching in English across the world through the Overseas Exchange scheme.
 Our partner universities can be found here.
 Through this scheme you compete with Durham University students across all subjects for the places available in these partner institutions, though music students have a good success rate!